Service Terms & Conditions

 - Upon collection or delivery, you, the hirer, must check all hired plant, equipment or machinery and report any damage or fault to GA Butler & Sons Ltd in writing on this hire agreement.

 - You, the hirer, are responsible for the daily maintenance of all hired plant equipment or machinery.
-You, the hirer, must return the machinery clean, full of fuel and sharp.
+As the hirer, you must return the machinery clean, full of fuel and sharp.
 (You will be charged for any cleaning, sharpening and refuelling costs).

 - Any breakages or damage to all hired plant, equipment or machinery will be charged to you, the hirer, whether the damage was caused by you, your staff or any other person.
 You, the hirer, will also be charged for every day, until the hired plant, equipment or machinery is repaired or replaced.